-During the year-ended December 31, 2017, the Company recorded a net loss of \$660,710.
-Operating expenses for the period were \$654,720, a decrease of approximately \$31,000 over the prior year.
-Salaries and benefits and office costs increased by approximately \$93,000 in total as a result of the Company operating as a stand-alone public company during the current year.
-Professional fees, as well as securities and regulatory expenses, decreased by a total of approximately \$129,000 during the current year, as a result of professional and regulatory fees required in 2016 to complete the Transaction.
-Results of the year-ended December 31, 2016 reflect certain costs incurred on a carve-out basis for the purposes of providing comparative results for the years presented.
-During the year-ended December 31, 2017, the Company incurred management service fees of \$12,000.
-The management services fees are charged by a related party for certain management and administrative services (see "Related Party Transactions").
+During the three-month period ended June 30, 2018, the Company recorded a net loss of \$147,726.
+Operating expenses for the period were \$147,726, a decrease of approximately \$35,000 over the prior year period.
+Salaries and benefits and office, travel and promotion costs decreased by approximately \$10,000 in total as a result of changes in staffing and reduced corporate travel and marketing activities during the current year.
+The Company incurred management service fees of \$3,000 during the current period and the prior year comparative period.
+The management services fees are charged by a related party for certain management and office services (see "Related Party Transactions").

-The Company recorded non-cash depreciation expense of \$2,826, compared to \$5,408 in 2016.
-Depreciation expense has decreased due to a reduction in the net book value of the assets subject to depreciation, as well as the write-down of capital assets of \$6,215 during the current year.
-An additional non-cash expense was the recognition of share-based compensation of \$133,302, related to the estimated fair value of the Company's stock options earned for the year.
-The comparable stock option expense for the prior year was \$91,626, which reflected the expense of only the second half of the year, as no stock options were issued by the Company until July 2016.
+The Company recorded non-cash depreciation expense of \$304, compared to \$913 in 2017.
+Depreciation expense has decreased due to a reduction in the net book value of the assets subject to depreciation.
+An additional non-cash expense was the recognition of share-based compensation of \$29,656 during the current period, related to the estimated fair value of the Company's stock options earned for the period.
+The comparable stock option expense for the prior year period was \$45,813.

-A foreign exchange loss of \$423 was recorded for the current year, compared to a foreign exchange loss of \$16,895 recognized in the prior year.
+A foreign exchange loss of \$1,733 was recorded for the current period, compared to a foreign exchange gain of \$1,272 recognized in the prior year.
 The Company expects to continue incurring foreign exchange gains and losses arising from fluctuations in the value of the United States dollar and the Mexican peso relative to the Canadian dollar.